michaelpatrickpurcell/xix/README.md

 If the face values of the two cards played in a trick add up to nineteen, then the second player takes the trick.
 Otherwise, whoever played the card with the higher face value takes the trick.

 ### Strikes
 If you lose a trick then you receive a _strike_.
-Choose a card from the strike row and slide it towards you.
+You must choose a card from the strike row and slide it towards you.
 If the card you choose is face down, you may _peek_ at its face value.

 After you receive a strike you must do one of the following:
   - **Abandon the Exchange**: You lose the current exchange.
 Points will be awarded to your opponent.